 By directly addressing the complexities of wing design, the Wright brothers managed to pioneer heavier than air flight in just three years.
 What could your organization accomplish if you knocked down your bottlenecks?

-Let’s talk about how businesses can use the concept of the minimum viable product (MVP) to overcome constraints that slow down production or prevent them from going to market.
+Let’s talk about how businesses can use the concept of the minimum viable product (MVP) to overcome constraints that slow down production or even prevent products from going to market.
 To do this, we’re first going to illustrate how two of the most brilliant innovators in history, Wilbur and Orville Wright, used this method.

 The development of the first aircraft represents a perfect demonstration of how businesses can use the MVP concept to overcome constraints incrementally.
 The Wright brothers created a series of incremental prototypes, each as barebones as possible, starting with a simple box kite and ending with a functional airplane.